Tuesday, 28-10-2014. Day 69.

 The Dogs of Bali

 There are scrawny, raggedy, semi-feral dogs everywhere you turn in this country, and they seem to have territories they defend with aggressive barking.
 So far, we've encountered only barking dogs, but after after the Bali rabies outbreak of 2008, one can't help be a little leery of these animals.
-And since the problem of dogs and rabies is more severe in Vietnam and Thailand than Bali, we're glad that, despite the cost, we had the girls vaccinated for rabies before we left.
+And since the problem of dogs and rabies is more severe in Vietnam and Thailand than Bali, we're glad that, despite the cost, we had the kids vaccinated for rabies before we left.

 We made a whole Gallery of Bali Dogs showcasing the different dogs we’d bet in Bali.
 The dog situation in Bali is not ideal, and some of these pups were in a very sorry state.